Colorful Spring Flowers for Chicago and the Midwest - Plant Bulbs in the Fall

 - Woodland Tulip Festival - Hosted by Holland American Bulb Farms in the Lewis River Valley, Washingto

-The 2013 festival will be April 13-14 & 20-21 and features a 5K run, blooming tulip fields, a show garden, dutch eatery, and a farmers market.
+The festival is held over two weekends in April and features a 5K run, blooming tulip fields, a show garden, dutch eatery, and a farmers market.

 - Tulip Festival - Albany, New York

-In 2013, the 65th annual tulip festival will occur on May 11 & 12.
+This annual tulip festival occurs in May.
 The festival includes the Tulip Queen Coronation, scrubbing state street, crafts, vendors, children activities, and multiple music stages.

 Spring Bulbs - Hyacinths